QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ### [PostProcessing](xref:AudioAnalysisTools.Events.Types.EventPostProcessing.PostProcessingConfig)

 Post-processing of events is performed after event detection.
-However it is important to understand that post-processing is performed once for each of the DecibelThresholds.
+Post-processing is performed once for each of the DecibelThresholds.
 As an example: suppose you have three decibel thresholds (6, 9 and 12 dB is a typical set of values) in each of two profiles.
+There will be three rounds of post-processing:
-All the events detected at threshold 6 dB (by both profiles) will be collected together and subjected to the post processing steps.
+- All the events detected at threshold 6 dB (by both profiles) will be collected together and subjected to the post-processing steps.
 Typically some or all of the events may fail to be accepted as "true" events based on your post-processing parameters.
-Then all the events detected at 9 dB will be collected and independently subjected to post-processing.
-Then, likewise, all events detected at the 12 dB threshold will be post-processed.
-In other words, one round of post-processing is performed for each decibel threshold.
+- Next all the events detected at 9 dB will be collected and independently subjected to post-processing.
+- Next all events detected at the 12 dB threshold will be post-processed.

 This sequence of multiple post-processing steps gives rise to one or more temporally nested events.
 Think of them as Russion doll events!
 The final post-processing step is to remove all but the longest duration event in any nested set of events.

 [!code-yaml[post_processing](./Ecosounds.NinoxBoobook.yml#L34-L34 "Post Processing")]

 Post processing is optional - you may decide to combine or filter the "raw" events using code you have written yourself.
-To add a post-processing section to your config file, insert the `PostProcessing` parameter and indent the sub-parameters.
-There are five post-processing possibilities each of which you may choose to use or not.
-Note that the post-processing steps are performed in this order which cannot be changed by the user:
+To add a post-processing section to your config file, insert the `PostProcessing` keyword and indent its parameters.
+There are five post-processing possibilities, each of which you may choose to use or not.
+Note that the post-processing steps are performed in the following order which cannot be changed by the user:
   - Combine events having temporal _and_ spectral overlap.
   - Combine possible sequences of events that constitute a "call".
   - Remove (filter) events whose duration is outside an acceptable range.